The call is now closed!

 b) a degree in a non-Spanish university not adapted to the European Higher Education Area that give access to doctoral studies in Biology, Biochemistry, Pharmacy, Physics, Medicine, Chemistry or related areas.

-Students, researchers and PhD students who have had a scientific relationship with the centre for more than six months (before the application deadline) are not eligible for these fellowships.
+Candidates who have had a scientific relationship with the centre for more than six months (before the application deadline) are not eligible for these fellowships.

 How to apply